 As the market began to transform with AI, cloud, and IoT gaining momentum, AMD looked like it was a bit lost.
 It still made quality products but was struggling to keep up.
 Lisa Su took over in 2015 and started to make changes, it was just a question of whether she could make them before it was too late.

 It’s safe to say now, she has.

 AMD stock is making a comeback and competing again.
 It has also been beating earnings on a regular basis.
-AMD stock is up 90% year to date and is likely to beat earnings again on 30 July.
-All of these factors make AMD a key semiconductor stock to buy.
+AMD stock is up more than 90% year to date and doesn’t show many signs of weakness.
+All of these factors make AMD one of the key semiconductor stocks to buy.

 Enphase Energy (ENPH)